Character and fitness

 All lawyers must be of requisite character and fitness to practice law.
 The duty to report character or fitness issues is continuous from the point when you apply to Wayne Law through graduation.
 Please review Sections 11 and 14 below taken from the Wayne Law Admissions Application for reference.

-If conduct covered by the admission application character and fitness questions occurs after you have submitted your application but before you begin law school, you should amend your application by submitting this form.
+If conduct covered by the admission application character and fitness questions occurs after you have submitted your application but before you begin law school, you should amend your application by submitting the disclosure form.

 Amending for other reasons

 You can amend your application for reasons unrelated to character and fitness by submitting a letter of explanation to the assistant dean of student engagement and culture at firstname.lastname@example.org.

 - Article written by the manager of the State Bar of Michigan Character and Fitness Department